weaveworks/scope/README.md

 1. Make sure your cluster allows priviledged pods (required by the Scope probes).
 Priviledged pods are allowed by default from Kubernetes 1.1.
-   If you are running an earlier version, or priviledged pods are not allowed for any other reason, make sure your API Server and all your Kubelets are provided with flag `--allow_privileged` at launch time.
+   If you are running an earlier version or a non-default configuration, make sure your API Server and all your Kubelets are provided with flag `--allow_privileged` at launch time.

 2. Make sure your cluster supports [DaemonSets](https://github.com/kubernetes/kubernetes/blob/master/docs/design/daemon.md).